 I did well in that vocational course.
 I was consistently the most outstanding student, got multiple awards and won programming competitions.
-I even jump started my freelancing career by doing other student's thesis projects (even for students from different schools), which I admit is a shading practice, but I didn't mind back then because the money was good.
+I even jump started my freelancing career by doing other student's thesis projects (even for students from different schools), which I admit is a shady practice, but I didn't mind back then because the money was good.

 My parents' financial situation never recovered even after I graduated from the vocational course.
 I realized that I have to work on my own to fund my education.

 My internship was great, to say the least.
 I worked with dotPH, the domain provider for the Philippines' ccTLD.
 I garnered experience there that I was even able to use to this day.

 As how great my internship was, the opposite could be said for my first job.
 My first job I got was as a graphics designer with a minimum provincial rate of less than 8 thousand pesos a month.
 I really had a hard time looking for a job, as I was competing with people with bachelor degrees.

 People like me who graduated from vocational courses would usually end up working in the call center agency.
 That isn't a bad thing, but the schedule wasn't ideal.
 I still wanted to work on an IT related field, and graphics design was the nearest I could get.

 I lasted for 3 months there, due to another opportunity: Fujitsu.
 I had the opportunity to work as a source code analyst for C language-based embedded systems.
 I was stoked.
 Obviously, they took advantage of the fact that I did not have any bachelors degree, and I was only offered a mere 8 thousand pesos a month...
 For a job at Ortigas Center.